notUnknuffig/FlyoutDataDisplay/README.md

 You will need to use the Function Keys and Arrow Keys to navigate the app.
 The are currently no hints to what is doing what, and the keys are also pretty random... sooooo, you'll need to figure this out on your own... (sorry :3)

+I don't really plan to add clickable buttons, because i hate touchscreens in aircraft.
+I just want to have buttons to press.
+I also made this with a MFD panel for flightsimming in mind.

 ## Info Screens

 ### HUD